dani3lr0se/ScriptFu/python/README.md

 Example: `./scapy-scanner.py`

-PCreated with Cristi Vlad tutorial.
+Created with Cristi Vlad tutorial.
 Port scanner built with the Scapy library.
 Run and follow the prompts.